Colostrum: Ancient Superfood or Influencer Hype?

 2024 saw a 400% spike in colostrum sales driven by a handful of TikTok creators.
 Clinical trial volume: unchanged.

-Quality bovine colostrum costs $40–$80 per month.
-At today's evidence levels, that is hard to justify for most healthy adults.
-If you are training hard and keep getting upper respiratory infections, an 8–12 week trial is reasonable.
-Otherwise, the immune and gut benefits colostrum is sold for are better supported by basics: enough sleep, a fiber-rich diet, and regular exercise.
+Quality bovine colostrum runs roughly $40–$80 per month.
+At current evidence levels that is hard to justify for most healthy adults, and it is worth noting that several of the supportive studies were funded by or co-authored with industry, which tends to bias results favorably.
+If you train hard and repeatedly get upper-respiratory infections, an 8–12 week self-trial is a defensible experiment with a plausible (if modest) rationale.
+For everyone else, the immune and gut benefits colostrum is sold for are far better supported by the unglamorous basics: adequate sleep, a fiber-rich diet, and regular moderate exercise [4].

 Sources

-2. Marchbank T, et al. "The nutriceutical bovine colostrum truncates the increase in gut permeability caused by heavy exercise in athletes."
-American Journal of Physiology: Gastrointestinal and Liver Physiology, 2011.
-PMID: 21193524.
+2. Marchbank T, Davison G, Oakes JR, et al. "The nutriceutical bovine colostrum truncates the increase in gut permeability caused by heavy exercise in athletes."
+American Journal of Physiology: Gastrointestinal and Liver Physiology, 2011;300(3):G477-84.
+PMID 21148400.